Hemolytic Uremic Syndrome

 Hemolytic uremic syndrome (HUS) facts

-- Hemolytic uremic syndrome (HUS) is a condition characterized by destruction of red blood cells and kidney failure.
+- Hemolytic uremic syndrome (HUS) is a condition characterized by destruction of red blood cells, low platelet count, and kidney failure.

 - Symptoms of HUS include vomiting and diarrhea (often bloody), weakness, lethargy, and bruising (purpura).
-These symptoms are due to a combination of dehydration, anemia and uremia (the inability of the kidneys to clear waste products from the body).
+These symptoms are due to a combination of dehydration, anemia (due to the destruction of red blood cells and low platelet counts), and uremia (the inability of the kidneys to clear waste products from the body).

 - Diagnosis of HUS is made by a combination of history, physical exam, and abnormal blood tests.
 There is no one test that makes the diagnosis of hemolytic uremic syndrome.

 - Treatment of HUS is supportive with intravenous fluids.
-Anemia may require blood transfusion and temporary dialysis may be necessary.
+Anemia may require blood transfusion and temporary dialysis may be necessary to help treat kidney failure.

 Viewers share their comments